S e e w a l d' s A r t G a l l e r y

 by instructor Michael Seewald

 "Michael will help you at any level to advance your skills.
-The information I learned will assist me in making better Photos right away..."
+The information I learned will assist me in making better photos right away..."

 Jeffrey Sitcov,